-There are certain times when you definitely want your child to look at their hands while playing.
+There are certain times when a pianist should definitely look at their hands while playing.
 One of these times is when they are doing finger power exercises.
 These kinds of exercises are a great time to practice good piano posture.
-Children should be watching to make sure their fingers are curved and relaxed, and their hands and wrists are correctly aligned.
-To review good piano posture, read these tips.
+Students should be watching to make sure their fingers are curved and relaxed, and their hands and wrists are correctly aligned.

-Another time that children should feel free to look at their hands is when they are playing a song they’ve memorized, especially one that requires them to change hand positions.
+Another time that pianists should feel free to look at their hands is when they are playing a song they’ve memorized, especially one that requires them to change hand positions.
 If you watch any advanced piano player, you will see them looking at their hands as they perform.
 An expert pianist will use sight, sound, and touch in perfect synergy to create a great performance.

-While a young piano player is first learning to sight-read, rather than scolding them if they glance down, put a book or a piece of paper over their hands so that the child can’t see them, even if they do look down.
+While a young piano player is first learning to sight-read, rather than scolding them if they glance down, put a book or a piece of paper over their hands so that they can’t see them, even if they do look down.
 This will help them develop the habit of watching the music and using their ears to hear if they are playing the right notes.

 For older students, not looking at the keys while sight reading is simply a matter of remembering to focus on the page.
 If they find they can’t stop themselves from looking down all the time, they should try sight reading a simpler piece.
 Remember, piano students don’t always have to sight read songs they’ve never heard before.
 In fact, if a piano student is already familiar with the tune they’re sight reading, their ears will tell them if they’ve hit the right notes.
 They won’t need to look down and see.

 Another good exercise for a piano student is to try playing a song with their eyes closed.
 This is also a way to check how well a piece is memorized.
 While it’s common to see professional pianists watch their hands as they play, some of them will also close their eyes at times so they can better concentrate on the sound of the music.

 Piano players can look at their hands when they need to